-The course will equip you to build relationships, and provide support services and counselling for people with alcohol and drug issues.
-You could provide a range of services and interventions to clients with alcohol and other drugs issues and/or implement health promotion and community interventions delivering better outcomes for your clients.
+You will be equipped with the knowledge of how to provide a range of services and interventions to people with alcohol and other drugs issues and/or implement health promotion and community interventions delivering better outcomes for your clients.

 - Request Information